mLetrone/power-events/docs/usage/conditions.md

 ### Combination

 As show before, it's possible to combine `Value` (using And or Or logic).
-But it's also possible de combine the resulting condition, and so on, to have a tree of conditions.
+But it's also possible to combine the resulting condition, and so on, to have a tree of conditions.

 To have something like this: